Pampas grass is one of the most majestic grasses, but it’s also one of the most invasive.

 - Mulch the foot of the plant with dried leaves if the winter is very harsh in your area.

 - In areas with mild climates, simply cut the grass back to 20 inches (50 cm), no need to protect the base of the grass shoots.

 Learn more about Pampas grass

-But its beauty doesn’t make it any less invasive.
-In some areas of the globe, legislation is underway to actually ban its sale, because it tends to propagate extremely fast and wipe out native plants entirely as it encroaches the land.
+However, its beauty doesn’t make it any less invasive.
+In some areas of the globe, legislation is underway to actually ban its sale, because it tends to propagate extremely fast.
+It wipes out native plants entirely as it encroaches the land.